HCL-TECH-SOFTWARE/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     -   DefaultAuthenticator: Uses the IBM® LTPA token to secure the connection.
 This option is the default.
     -   SiteMinderAuthenticator: Uses a SiteMinder token to secure the connection.
-    -   ISAMAuthenticator: Uses the IBM Security Access Manager token to secure the connection.
+    -   ISAMAuthenticator: Uses the IBM Security Verify Access (formerly Security Access Manager) token to secure the connection.

     **Note:** The customAuthenticator.ConnectionTimeout, customAuthenticator.CookieTimeout, customAuthenticator.DefaultMaxConnectionsPerHost, customAuthenticator.MaxTotalConnections, and customAuthenticator.SoTimeout properties were deprecated in version 3.